Chalarangelo/30-seconds-of-code/snippets/countOccurrences.md

 ### countOccurrences

-Counts the occurences of a value in an array.
+Counts the occurrences of a value in an array.

 Use `Array.reduce()` to increment a counter each time you encounter the specific value inside the array.